 MD Anderson Cancer Research Center required a topographic survey of their primate enclosure.
 The 480–acre aerial survey was conducted for upcoming renovations.
 ALS, Inc. was contracted to provide contour mapping and ortho image creation.

-This project is also a good example of ALS, Inc.’s approach to an environmentally and biologically sensitive project sites.
-Using the remote sensing capabilities of aerial mapping minimized biological exposure and possible contamination of personnel and equipment.
+This project is also a good example of ALS, Inc.’s approach to environmentally and biologically sensitive project sites.
+Using the remote sensing capabilities of aerial mapping, minimized biological exposure and possible contamination of personnel and equipment.